 Program Summary

-The Alliance to Advance Climate-Smart Agriculture is a pilot program funded by the USDA’s Partnerships for Climate-Smart Commodities that will incentivize and reward farmers and ranchers for adopting climate-smart agricultural practices.
+The Alliance to Advance Climate-Smart Agriculture is a pilot program funded by the USDA’s Advancing Markets for Producers program that will incentivize and reward farmers and ranchers for adopting climate-smart agricultural practices.
 It will also undertake research and collect producer and stakeholder feedback to generate guidance for a federal program that could reach all producers in the U.S. Four states are participating: Arkansas, Minnesota, North Dakota, and Virginia.
 The Virginia Tech College of Agriculture and Life Sciences is administering the project, with participation from each state and many additional partners.

 The participating SWCDs in Minnesota are: